candyvirus/ShareIt/README.md

 (development, cutting-edge instance.
 It would not work...)

 The peer connections are managed by an external handshake channel.
-Currently is being used [Jappix](https://jappix.com) annonimous XMPP server and it's being researched to use some more standard and distributed handshake protocols in an anonymous way.
-Previously it was being used the [PubNub](http://www.pubnub.com) pubsub platform, and the [SimpleSignaling] (https://github.com/piranna/SimpleSignaling) server using a test server hosted on Nodejitsu, but now althought maintained they are deprecated and it's recommended to don't use this centrilized, single-point-of-failure platforms.
+Currently is being used [Jappix](https://jappix.com) anonymous XMPP server and it's being researched to use some more standard and distributed handshake protocols in an anonymous way.
+Previously it was being used the [PubNub](http://www.pubnub.com) pubsub platform, and the [SimpleSignaling] (https://github.com/piranna/SimpleSignaling) server using a test server hosted on Nodejitsu, but now althought maintained they are deprecated and it's recommended to don't use this centralized, single-point-of-failure platforms.

-Regarding to the browser, because of the usage of the DataChannels polyfiles currently it's only compatible with Chromium v23, v24 & v25, being incompatible with higher ones because changes on the PeerConnection API.
+Regarding to the browser, because of the usage of DataChannel polyfile currently it's only compatible with Chromium v23, v24 & v25, being incompatible with higher ones because changes on the PeerConnection API.
 Now that the WebRTC specification is more stable this will be fixed in the near future.

-You can test it locally opening two browser tabs, but it should work also if used between several machines (it was succesfully tested to transfer files through the wild Internet from Finland to Spain... :-) ).
-Due to its architecture, it can work between different domains, too.
+You can test it locally opening two browser tabs, but it should work also if used between several machines if there are no symetric NATs on both ends (it was succesfully tested to transfer files through the wild Internet from Finland to Spain... :-) ).
+Due to its architecture, it can work between tabs launched from different domains, too.

 ## External libraries
 ### UI